ioBroker/ioBroker.sql/README.md

 ```

 ### MySQL:
-You can install mysql on linux systems:
+You can install mysql on linux systems as following:

 ```
 apt-get install mysql-server mysql-client